tinca/dropwizard-test/README.md

 Exploring Dropwizard technology
 ===============================

-The project builds with gradle (2.7+ certainly works).
+The project builds with gradle (2.7+).
+If gradle is not installed run gradlew to boot it.
 Build the project from its root:
 ```sh
 gradle shadowJar
 ```